 It has become an important marine pest there, along with the (non-native) northern Pacific sea star.

 Also known as spiny sea urchins, Roger’s sea urchins, black (or purple) sea urchins, long-spined sea urchins can grow to 10 -17 cm.
 They are different to most species of sea urchins as their spines are hollow, and these are rough to touch from the tip to the base.

 The spines, up to 8 cm in length, are dark purple/almost black but can, in strong sunlight, appear to have a green iridescence.
 The body (test) varies in colour.
 In Victoria, the bare test has been described as whitish with light mauve tubercules, whilst in NSW and Tasmania it is recorded as ranging from deep red to black.

 But, good news is that Tasmania is dealing with this destructive and voracious marine vermin in a novel, yet lucrative way.
-By harvesting, processing and exporting the roe of the long-spined sea urchin to Japan, a seafood processor near St Helens is turning a pest into a profit.
-According to ABC radio, the roe can sell up to $200/kg in top-class Japanese restaurants.
-Thirty five tonnes were harvested last year; this year they are looking at eighty tonnes.
+By harvesting, processing and exporting the roe of the long-spined sea urchin to Japan, a Tasmania is turning a pest into a profit.
+Read more about it in Tasmania here.

 It is called “uni” in Japan (pronounced oo-ni) and used mainly in sushi and sashimi.
 It is considered to be an exquisite (and expensive!) delicacy.
 Apparently it tastes like creamy caviar.